johnn3/notebook/blog1.md

 This means that you don't have to solely know python to get things going ---but I will stick to it anyway when testing out the page (I have not touched the language since last summer and I am getting ansy with it)..

+UPDATE:
+That idea was shot down since there is an extension available that already implements this feature (and was thus dubbed a duplicate in issue #127 so pretty earlier on).
+It was worded differently.
+This just means that I should look more into the issues for maybe bug fixing/testing or something else entirely.